-Celebrated by Christian churches of the east and west. this feast originated in Jerusalem after the Emperor Constantine and his successors built churches over important biblical sites in the Holy Land in the 4th and 5th centuries.
-Christian pilgrims, after experiencing the feast there, began celebrating it in their own churches back home.
+The Feast of Mary’s Birth has been celebrated by churches of the east and west since the 4th and 5th centuries, when the Emperor Constantine and his successors built churches over important biblical sites in the Holy Land.
+Christian pilgrims, after experiencing feasts in these churches, began celebrating them in their own churches back home.

-In the 5th century the feast was celebrated in a church built over the ancient pool of Bethesda, near the Gate of St. Stephen, just north of the Jewish temple.
-Here Jesus healed a paralyzed man, John’s gospel says: “Now there was in Jerusalem at the Sheep Gate, a pool in Hebrew Bethesda, with five porticoes.
-In these lay a large number of the blind, lame and crippled,” (John 5,2) At this healing place, honoring pagan gods like Asclepius and Serapis Jesus healed a paralyzed man.
+The feast of Mary’s Birth was celebrated in a church built in the 5th century over the ancient pool of Bethesda, near the Gate of St. Stephen, just north of the Jewish temple.
+John’s gospel recognized this place: “Now there was in Jerusalem at the Sheep Gate, a pool in Hebrew Bethesda, with five porticoes.
+In these lay a large number of the blind, lame and crippled,” (John 5,2) At this healing place, where pagan gods like Asclepius and Serapis were honored, Jesus healed a paralyzed man.

-The church over the healing pool became associated early on with Mary, the mother of Jesus; third century Christian writings placed her family in this area of Jerusalem.
-Mary’s birth and early life came to be remembered here.
+Early on, the church over the ancient healing pool became associated with Mary, the mother of Jesus.
+Traditions from the 3rd century placed her home in this area of Jerusalem, and so Mary’s birth and early life came to be remembered here.

-Early stories said that Mary’s parents, Anne and Joachim, were faithful Jews waiting for the One who was to come.
-They were old and childless.
-Joachim supplied sheep for the temple sacrifices, but was looked down upon because he was childless.
-Then, angels announced to the two of them that they were to conceive a daughter.
+Mary’s mother was Anne and her father Joachim, who provided sheep for the temple sacrifices, early traditions said.
+But they were looked down upon, because they were old and childless.
+Then, angels told them they were to conceive a daughter.
 Their faith, like that of Abraham and Sarah, was miraculously rewarded.

-The readings for this feast present Mary representing all her ancestors.
-The gospel is St.Matthew’s genealogy of Jesus, starting with Abraham.
-Mary fulfills the hopes of generations before her, indeed the hopes of the whole human race.
-“We commemorate the birth of the blessed Virgin Mary, a descendant of Abraham, born of the tribe of Judah and of David’s seed,” (Antiphon, 1st Vespers, Roman rite) The birth of Mary prepares for the birth of Jesus Christ.
+Readings for the feast of Mary’s Birth see her birth awaited by all her ancestors.
+The gospel, St.Matthew’s genealogy of Jesus, begins with Abraham.
+Mary fulfilled his hopes and the hopes of generations before him by bringing Jesus Christ into the world..
+“We commemorate the birth of the blessed Virgin Mary, a descendant of Abraham, born of the tribe of Judah and of David’s seed,” (Antiphon, 1st Vespers, Roman rite)

 “This feast of the birth of the Mother of God is the prelude, while the final act is the foreordained union of the Word with flesh.
 Today, the Virgin is born, tended and formed and prepared for her role as Mother of God, who is the universal King of the ages…